deepak404found/sales-monitor-api/docs/Main-Doc.md

 ### 3.2 Key Features

-✅ RESTful API for CRUD operations on products.
+✅ RESTful API for querying product data.

 ✅ Secure handling of user authentication and authorization.